 You can see the results of this study in this highly user-friendly website: http://goo.gl/Qc3agm

 Linking Open Data cloud diagram 2014, by Max Schmachtenberg, Christian Bizer, Anja Jentzsch and Richard Cyganiak. http://lod-cloud.net/

 Posted in Uncategorized

-This week at Sister Libraries, take a look at The Employment Information Service at Ljubljana City Library (Slovenia).
+This week at Sister Libraries, take a look at the new Polish Library joining the Program.